About the old courthouse

 The County is seeking LEED certification for the building.
 LEED stands for Leadership in Energy and Environmental Design.
 LEED-certified buildings are resource efficient.
 They use less water and energy and reduce greenhouse gas emissions.
 As an added bonus, they save money.
 The County is aspiring for LEED Gold certification.

 Is the new courthouse in a floodplain and will it be able to withstand the impacts of a flood event?

 As part of due diligence, the central courthouse team researched 100-year flood data and the impacts of the 1996 flood.
 The site elevation at 44 feet is above the Willamette River crest level (28.6 feet) and the groundwater level at (12.75 feet).
 The new central courthouse is not in a floodplain.

 What is the project schedule?

 The County broke ground at the new courthouse site in October 2016.
 The design phase concluded in early 2017, and contractors began laying the foundations for the courthouse in February 2017.
-The new courthouse is expected to open in early summer 2020.
+The new courthouse opened on October 5, 2020.